Roopaish/Godot-Game-Development/README.md

 Size Flags to expand, fill, shrink,cent, shrink,e nd used with HBoxContainer and VboxContainer children

+Transform for position, rotation and scale of the node.

 - ### Node Tab

 Signals\Listeners can be added to a certain node.
 When certain thing happens on one node, it sends signals to the connected node where we can do things related to that specific signal through script attached to receiving node.